>> Preserved red, silver, or sugar maple leaves

 After the leaves are done, garnish with icing sugar or maple syrup.
 You can also serve with ice cream, chocolate syrup, fresh fruit, or anything else you feel is right.

 Alternatively, you can fry the leaves without any batter to make maple leaf chips!
 Each leaf takes a matter of a few seconds to fry.

-Please note: To preserve red, silver or sugar maple leaves, gather lots of leaves in June while they are fresh looking.
-(Gather from a tree, not the ground.)
+Please note: To preserve red, silver or sugar maple leaves, gather lots of leaves in May, June or July while they are fresh looking.
+Gather from a tree, not the ground at least 48 hours after rain – and mid day when all dew or moisture is gone.
+When home, allow them to air dry for 24 hours on a clean bed sheet or several towels.
 In a very large, clean, plastic (storage) container put a fine layer of salt, then a layer of leaves.
 Continue with another layer of salt, then leaves, and so on until all your leaves are in the salt.
 Cover (to prevent moisture from getting in) and place in a dark, cool location for 8 to 10 months.

 Wild Edibles in Recipe:

 Wild Fungi in Recipe:

 Edible Trees and Shrubs in Recipe:

 Recipe Category: Desserts and Snacks